microprediction/timemachines/CONTRIBUTE.md

         * They play this [game](https://www.microprediction.com/blog/intro), and in doing so,
         * Provide free high quality short-term prediction to anyone, anywhere, for any reason.

-   3. Demonstrating created use of on-tap community prediction such as:
+   3. Demonstrating creative use of on-tap community prediction such as:
+        * Multi-level autonomous crowd-sourcing where things feed back to the next step (see [crypto examples](https://github.com/microprediction/microprediction/blob/master/stream_examples_crypto/README.md)).
+        * Otherwise inventive use of general purpose prediction, conditional prediction, and prediction of ancilliary quantities to achieve intelligent systems in surprising ways.
+A book on the topic will be published by MIT Press Fall 2022.
         * Attacking otherwise thorny issues like [defining anomaly detection](https://www.microprediction.com/blog/anomaly) in a way that isn't circular.
-        * Driving investment returns
+        * Driving investment returns for clients of Intech Investments, the project sponsor.
+After all if it helps with what might be the hardest problem of all (or at least the most competitive) it is a no-brainer that this will work elsewhere.

 Now can an open-source conspiracy upend artisan data science by unleashing a billion little reward-seeking algorithms and commoditizing repeated quantitative tasks of all kinds?
 It sure might be fun to find out, and possible a better idea than waiting for DeepMind to to something, [according to a wise man](https://www.microprediction.com/blog/reward).